-- A copy of the course syllabus, stating the instructor's name and the course requirements - At least one sample of course work submitted in fulfillment of course requirements.
+- · A copy of the course syllabus, stating the instructor's name and the course requirements - · At least one sample of course work submitted in fulfillment of course requirements.

 All decisions regarding transfer credit from unaccredited institutions are made on a course-by-course basis.
 Acceptance of one course from an unaccredited institution for transfer credit carries no implication regarding the acceptance of other courses from that institution.
+Only courses in which a grade of B (not B-) or above was received will be accepted for transfer credit.
+No more than 15 semester hours (23 quarter hours) from an unaccredited institution will be accepted for transfer credit toward a student's degree program at Westminster Seminary California.